 Your code is now ready to run.

-As you can see from the image above, row 7 which was containing the negative value (-10) in column E is now hidden whereas row 10 which is carrying 82 is unhidden.
+From the image above, row 7 which contains the negative value (-10) in column E is now hidden whereas row 10 which carries 82 is unhidden.

 VBA Code Explanation